mindy-tran/contagion/README.md

 # Contagion (CIS 211 project)

-A simple grid model of contagion
+A simple grid model of contagion.
+I included the completed code I did for the project with the forked files from UO.

 Rumors, diseases, and memes have somewhat different modes of transmission, but follow similar patterns of spread from person to